What Do They Do in Winter?

 Unlike some mammals, porcupines in the winter do not hibernate to escape the cold.
 Insulated by their coarse guard hairs and network of quills, the pests are often found resting on tree branches during the winter.
 Only the most severe weather causes these solitary animals to den together.

-Porcupines in the winter live by feeding on pine needles and the inner bark of trees.
+While a porcupine does not hibernate, it will eat evergreen needles and the inner bark of trees in order to make it through the colder months.
+These foraging habits cause severe damage and can even kill trees.
 Many coniferous trees are highly toxic and require a lot of energy to digest.

 As a result, the animals often spend as little time moving as possible to retain stored fat and survive through winter.